bossanova808/script.service.checkpreviousepisode/README.md

 script.service.checkpreviousepisode
 ===================================

-xbmc service script addon checkpreviousepisode
+kodi service script addon checkpreviousepisode

+Prevents accidental spoilers by checking the episode (in the Kodi library) prior to the one you are starting to make sure you have watched it.